 Following the Procedure

 The procedure itself should last less than an hour.
 Afterward, you’ll be allowed to leave and start the recovery process.
-Complete recovery is often possible within two weeks following the procedure.
+Complete recovery is often possible within ten to twelve weeks following the procedure.